Serbia, Serbia: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and F. Make sure to choose the right kind.
-Many adapters on sale are simply plug changers and expect your electronics to adjust the voltage themselves.
-If your devices can't do that they could burn up.
-This one should work in most countries.
+A plug adapter that supports outlet types C and F. Be sure to pick the correct type.
+The majority of adapters on sale are simply plugs and expect your devices to adjust the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should be appropriate for most countries.

 Luggage scale to avoid fees

-October in Serbia can be chilly.
-The average overnight temperatures in the area are in the 40s F (single digits C).
+March in Serbia can be very chilly.
+The average overnight temperatures in the area are in the 30s F (single digits C).
 It tends to rain sometimes.

 What to wear/what to pack: